Job outlooks for Medical laboratory assistants and related technical occupations

 • There are a small number of unemployed workers with recent experience in this occupation.

-Here are some key facts about Medical laboratory technicians and pathologists' assistants in the Red Deer region:
+Here are some key facts about medical laboratory assistants and related technical occupations in the Thompson - Okanagan region:

-• Medical laboratory technicians and pathologists' assistants mainly work in the following sectors:
+• Medical laboratory assistants and related technical occupations mainly work in the following sectors:

 • Ambulatory health care services and hospitals (NAICS 621-622): more than 95%